 With more than 30 years of experience in public health, Dr. Bassett has dedicated her career to advancing health equity.
 Dr. Mary T. Bassett is the Director of the François-Xavier Bagnoud (FXB) Center for Health and Human Rights at Harvard University and the FXB Professor of the Practice of Health and Human Rights at the Harvard T.H.
 Chan School of Public Health.
 Prior to joining the FXB Center, she served as New York City’s Commissioner of Health from 2014 to 2018.
+From December 2022-January 2023, Dr. Basset served as the New York State Health Commissioner.

 Dr. Bassett’s many awards and honors include the prestigious Frank A. Calderone Prize in Public Health, a Kenneth A. Forde Lifetime Achievement Award from Columbia University, and election to the National Academy of Medicine.